kivy-garden/animationbuilder/README.md

+(I'm not fluent in English.
+If someone correct my English I'd appreciate.)

 # AnimationBuilder: Easy way of writing Kivy Animations

 Using kivy.animation.Animation directly is a pain.
 AnimationBuilder provides you with easy way.